-- Any documentation to support the adjustment and a copy of the Authorization form (if applicable) must accompany the claim dispute. - The Claim number clearly marked on all supporting documents.
+- Any documentation to support the adjustment and a copy of the Authorization form (if applicable) must accompany the reconsideration request. - The Claim number clearly marked on all supporting documents.

-Requests for Claims Disputes should be sent via the following methods:
+Requests for Claims Disputes/Reconsiderations should be sent via the following methods: